fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch8.md

 ?
 What is session info?

-A) A printout in R that displays information about the software and packages that were being used at the time the sessionInfo() function was run.
+A) A printout in R that displays information about the software and packages that were being used at the time the sessionInfo() function was run
 b) A list of all the sessions a user has logged into on their computer
 c) A summary of all the analyses run on a computer
 d) A description of the physical components of a computer